jonsag/ardHydroponic/README.md

 * Running...
 * Maintenance
 * Settings
+* Special

 Also there is a 'Reading...' mode that the system enters when measuring in 'Running...' mode.

 You advance from one mode to the next by pushing and holding down 'Button 1' for one second.
-When you do this in 'Settings' mode you jump back to 'Running...' mode again.
+When you do this in 'Special' mode you loop back to 'Running...' mode again.

 ### 'Running...' mode